Kole Lind: Vancouver Canucks

 On March 1, 2018, Lind signed a three-year entry-level contract with the Canucks and agreed to an amateur tryout agreement with their American Hockey League (AHL) affiliate, the Utica Comets, at the end of the 2017–18 season.
 Upon joining the Comets, Lind appeared in six games where he registered one assist.
 Following this, Lind attended the Canucks 2018–19 season development camp but was returned to the Comets for his first full professional campaign.
 He played six games with the Comets before suffering an injury during a game against the Syracuse Crunch.
 Lind returned to the lineup on November 28 and tallied his first professional goal on January 16 against the Crunch.

 In the pandemic delayed 2020–21 season, Lind was assigned to the Utica Comets and posted 8 points in his first eight games, before suffering a broken nose when struck in the face during a game against the Rochester Americans on March 3, 2021.
 After being cleared medically, he was assigned to the Canucks’ taxi squad on April 1, 2021.
 He made his NHL debut with the Canucks in a 4–1 defeat to the Toronto Maple Leafs on April 29, 2021.

 Seattle Kraken

-On July 21, 2021, Lind was selected from the Canucks at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, Lind was selected from the Canucks at the 2021 NHL expansion draft by the Seattle Kraken.
 Lind was originally assigned to their AHL affiliate, the Charlotte Checkers, before being recalled on October 13 due to injuries in the lineup.
 During his call-up, Lind tallied his first NHL assist and recorded two hits in a 4–3 win over the Edmonton Oilers on December 4.
 He remained with the Kraken and later scored his first career NHL goal on April 1, 2022, in a 5–2 loss to the Vegas Golden Knights.

 As a restricted free agent in the off-season, Lind was tendered a qualifying offer and signed to a one-year, two-way contract extension with the Kraken on July 21, 2022.

+Dallas Stars

+On July 1, 2024, Lind signed as a free agent to a one-year, two-way contract with the Dallas Stars.